Senior Citizen Free Tuition Program

 Your VIP ID is a series of numbers used to identify you at the university.
 Once accepted to the university, you will receive your VIP ID in your acceptance packet.
 Students currently enrolled at USC already have this number.

-- Verify your citizenship.
+- Verify your residency.

 Once you receive your VIP ID, you can complete the SC Residency Certification Form through my.sc.edu.
 You'll need your VIP ID to log in.